 All park waters (see below for exceptions) are open from May 21 to August 21, 2016

 - Northwest River *

 - Rocky Pond

 - Big Pond Watershed, including Big Pond, Minchin Pond and Minchin Brook.

 - Blue Hill Pond

-- Yuddle Pond: Retention of brook trout under nine inches total length is prohibited
+- Yuddle Pond: Retention of brook trout under eight inches total length is prohibited

 Types of Angling Permitted: